 Who suffers?
 Only the animal and future guardians, who may be forced to choose between a $2,000 procedure to remove scar tissue from a beloved pet's airway or euthanasia.

 A law this narrow would leave the majority of dogs and cats unprotected.
-It also opens the door for another loophole: allowing vocal cord surgery unethically performed as behavioral intervention if performed by a vet.
+It also opens the door for another loophole: allowing vocal cord surgery behavioral intervention if performed by a vet.
+There is no benign way to surgically alter an animal's voice, no matter who performs it or how.

 Further, there is no basis for this exemption: Veterinarians board-certified in surgery, anesthesiology and internal medicine say devocalization is very dangerous, potentially fatal, no matter who performs it, even a skilled and experienced vet.